JetBrains/Qodana/topics/flexinspect.md

 </step>
 </procedure>

-Here is the animation showing how to create an inspection template.
+Here is the animation showing how to create an inspection.

 <img src="flexinspect-create-template.gif" width="881" alt="Creating a template inspection" border-effect="line"/>

-A created template already contains code examples and explanations, which lets you start to develop your own inspection.
+A created file already contains code examples and explanations, which lets you start to develop your own inspection.

 ### Study the list of items to inspect